 Although teachers would like to retire early, they do not want to be short of cash in retirement.
-This inspired me, Eamon Lynch, teacher pension expert, to put together this detailed guide of what teachers can do to ensure a comfortable early retirement.
+This inspired MadeSimple to put together this detailed guide of what teachers can do to ensure a comfortable early retirement.
 Even if you are someone who wants to work for as long as they can, building extra pension benefits for retirement can be very rewarding.
-Therefore, no matter what your situation, is you are guaranteed to find something useful in this Guide.
+Therefore, no matter what your situation is, you are guaranteed to find something useful in this Guide.